-When selecting an insurance provider, many consumers rely heavily on the Claim Settlement Ratio (CSR) as a primary indicator of reliability.
+When selecting an insurance provider, many consumers rely heavily on the claim settlement ratio (CSR) as a primary indicator of reliability.
 While a high CSR suggests an insurer settles a significant number of claims, it doesn’t necessarily reflect the quality or fairness of those settlements.
-Understanding the limitations of CSR is crucial to making an informed choice.
+Understanding the limitations of CSR is important for making an informed choice.

 TL;DR